Coraopolis, Pennsylvania: Founding

 The borough was incorporated on June 7, 1886.
 It was previously known as a village under the name of Middletown, while the post office name was Vancefort.
 It was established in August 1861, and changed to Coraopolis in March 1886.
 Legend has it that the borough was named for a member of the Watson family, Cora Watson, who was born on February 2, 1870.
 However, an old newspaper uncovered by longtime resident and local historian Dr. Frank Braden, Jr. suggests it more likely took the appellation from a Greek word for "maiden city".
 According to page 7 of the book Coraopolis, by Gia Tatone, Coraopolis Historical Society (2007), "The newspaper [Dr. Frank Braden, Jr. uncovered] was simply called the News and was published in Coraopolis, Pennsylvania, on June 5, 1897.
 The newspaper discusses the confusion that was occurring with the post offices in regard to the name Middletown, because several other areas in the state of Pennsylvania shared the same name.
 With a borough now being established, the Reverend Josiah Dillon, a pioneer clergyman, suggested the name to be changed to Coraopolis.
 Dillon knew Greek and was also the first burgess (mayor) at the time.
 So he suggested combining Kore meaning 'maiden' and opolis meaning 'city' ('maiden city') to achieve Koreopolis.
-However, when Greek letters and pronunciation were turned to English, it is said the spelling therefore accidentally got changed."￼ The History of Pennsylvania, Page 1577, indicates that the city was built on land, then owned, by James Harvey McCabe and when the borough charter was granted, he was elected first burgess. "and, under his careful and interested administration the departments of the new government and were, in an astonishing short time, working with great lubricity and resulting high efficiency.
-As he took the lead in the matter of establishing the new form of government, so it was his energetic championing of the projected laying of the tracks of the Pittsburg[sic] and Lake Erie through thr borough that made that enterprise possible, his active assistance in securing rights of way being an important factor in its success."
+However, when Greek letters and pronunciation were turned to English, it is said the spelling therefore accidentally got changed."
+The borough was built on land then owned by James Harvey McCabe and when the borough charter was granted, he was elected first burgess. "and, under his careful and interested administration the departments of the new government and were, in an astonishing short time, working with great lubricity and resulting high efficiency.
+As he took the lead in the matter of establishing the new form of government, so it was his energetic championing of the projected laying of the tracks of the Pittsburg[sic] and Lake Erie through the borough that made that enterprise possible, his active assistance in securing rights of way being an important factor in its success."